 Mission and History

-Ten years ago, Saint John Paul II Catholic Academy was established as a new pilot for transforming Catholic education in Boston under the direction of Cardinal Seán P. O’Malley, OFM Cap.
+Now in its twelfth year, Saint John Paul II Catholic Academy was established as a new pilot for transforming Catholic education in Boston under the direction of Cardinal Seán P. O’Malley, OFM Cap.
 A legacy school of St. Angela, St. Ann, St. Gregory, St. Mark, St. Kevin, St. Margaret, Blessed Mother Teresa, St. Peter, and St. William parishes, the Academy is a Roman Catholic preschool through grade 8 school located on three campuses in the Dorchester neighborhood of Boston.

 Saint John Paul II Catholic Academy encourages students to grow in faith and knowledge in a safe, nurturing, structured and culturally diverse environment.
 Our challenging and rich academic and fine arts curriculum helps our students to develop the essential skills to become productive, responsible global citizens and positive young men and women who possess a love of God, of learning and of service to others.